-5 Test problems and results
+5 Test Problems and Results

 We examine several different test problems found in the compressible flow literature in order to evaluate the methods described above.
 We focus on problems with exact solutions, so that we can rigorously compare the quantitative errors associated with different methods.
-While several test problems exist and are used by the single-material compressible flow algorithm development community (see, e.g., the overview by Liska & Wendroff [21]), fewer problems are available for code verification of multifluid compressible flow (see, e.g., [14, 32, 33]).
+While several test problems exist and are used by the single-material compressible flow algorithm development community (see, e.g., the overview by Liska & Wendroff [20]), fewer problems are available for code verification of multifluid compressible flow.

 For results of both the Riemann-relaxation and Tipton's methods on the test problems consider, the mesh consists of N_x zones, each of identical dimension $1/(N_x+1)$, with the exception of a single multi-material zone, which is of width $2/(N_x+1)$.
 In that multi-material zone, the mass and volume fractions are assigned to be consistent with the initial conditions; also, the initial volume fractions are assigned to be consistent with the initial interface between the two materials being located at the geometric center of the cell.
-We also compare with a pure-material calculation, i.e., with no mixed cell, in which all cells are initially the same width; these calculations contain one more cell than the multi-material calculations, so that for pure-material calculations with N_x +1 zones, each zone is of width $1/(N_x+1)$, with the multi-material zone of the other methods effectively split into two pure-material zones of equal dimension.
-There is no need for our method to be used exclusively either with mixed cells that are larger than the non-mixed cells or with the interface in the middle of the mixed cell.
-We have set up the test problems in the manner described above in order to compare, as closely as possible, to the corresponding pure-material calculations.
+We also compare with a pure-material calculation, i.e., with no mixed cell, in which all cells are initially the same width; these calculations contain one more cell than the multi-material calculations, so that for pure-material calculations with N_x+1 zones, each zone is of width $1/(N_x+1)$, with the multi-material zone of the other methods effectively split into two pure-material zones of equal dimension.
 All problems were run with the same value of CFL constant, equal to 0.25.
-We have examined the modified Sod problem of Section 5.2 at several different CFL numbers.
-For values at or less than 0.5, the results appear to be essentially insensitive to the particular CFL value.
-At some higher values of CFL number, however, numerical instabilities were seen to develop.
-These instabilities were evident both in calculations with the multi-material zones and in the pure-material calculations.
-We suspect that the CFL threshold for instability, which may be problem-dependent, is related to the underlying integrator and not an aspect of the multiple-material model.
-The precise threshold for this instability and its root cause remain topics for further investigation.
-When Newton's method is used, we imposed an absolute L_1 convergence tolerance of at least 10^{-10} in the nondimensional test cases and 10^{-7} in the dimensional water-air shock tube problem of Section 5.5.
+When Newton's method is used, we imposed an absolute L_1 convergence tolerance of at least 10^{-10} in the nondimensional test cases and 10^{-7} in the dimensional water-air shock tube problem of §5.5.
 For the results presented here, we assign the single mixed-cell pressure as the spatially averaged value of the two sub-cell pressures of the constituent materials, i.e., as that given in Eq.
 (4.23).
 We present graphical results consisting of snapshots of the computed and exact flow fields at the final time along with time-histories of the material state properties of the two materials in the multi-material cell or, in the pure-material calculation, adjacent to the interface.
 Additionally, we quantify the error between the computed results and the exact solution.